America Transported To The Steamy Caribbean

 Isabela, Rincón & the Arecibo Observatory || Beaches, surfer dudes, as far west as you can go, a lighthouse, and the world’s largest radio telescope set among rolling karst countryside.

 Puerto Rico isn’t big, the 9,000 km² rectangular main island only measuring some 180 kilometres east to west & 65 kilometres north to south.
-I’m assuming one can get around via public transport but I’d imagine it would be slow going.
-There was no way I wasn’t going to tour the island and there was no way, & having waited in San Juan for buses that never came, that I was going to do so via whatever public transport was available.
+I’m assuming one can get around via public transport, but I’d imagine it would be painfully slow going.
+There was no way I wasn’t going to tour the island and there was no way, & having waited in San Juan for buses that never came (and inordinate amounts of time for those that did), that I was going to do so via public transport, assuming that was even an option.
 So I hired a car for three days, the only realistic way to see the island, and headed west via the PR2, Puerto Rico Highway 2, the island’s longest highway, on the first leg of a scoot around the island; a road trip will always be a highlight of any visit to any destination, even brief ones on small Caribbean islands.
+Puerto Rican road trip!

 – Lonely Planet Puerto Rico on the island’s publicos